better-together-org/better-together-rails/README.md

 #### Trade Together
 - Depends on Better Together Core
 - Asset management and trade component
-- Responsible for managing inventory of assets (items), as well as trand among members and potentially a storefront component at some point
+- Responsible for managing inventory of assets (items), as well as trade among members
 #### Decide Together
 - Depends on Better Together Core
 - Decision making and history component